Former India PM Manmohan Singh passes away at 92

 India’s former Prime Minister Dr Manmohan Singh has passed away late Thursday evening.

-The revered politician breathed his last at 9.51pm (IST) a press release by All India Institute Of Medical Sciences, Delhi, the hospital he was at, has said.
+The revered politician breathed his last at 9.51pm (IST) a press release by All India Institute Of Medical Sciences, Delhi, has said.

 The release says, "With profound grief, we inform the demise of the former Prime Minister of India, Dr Manmohan Singh, aged 92."